practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - "web languages" on node.js, WebAssembly and Wasmtime/README.md

 ## Dart

-See Google's Dart web language with its own ecosystem at page: [Dart](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Dart#dart)
+See Google's Dart web programming language with its own ecosystem at page: [Dart](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Dart#dart)

 There, I also made a dedicated execution speeds diagram of the various Dart formats and environments: [tbd](tbd)